Veteran driver's impeccable safety record lauded

 Technological progression has also influenced the passengers.
 It used to be folks listened to the narration by the driver, talked amongst themselves, or played games.
 They were also more interested in history and the country itself.
 Now Anderson’s coaches have Wi-Fi, so most of the passengers are watching videos on their personal devices.

 “The clientele has changed terrifically,” he said.
 As time passed, travelers wanted more entertainment and John said he always had cassette tapes, VHS movies, then DVDs so guests could watch movies.
 These days, Sinclair said most people keep to themselves and are focused on their tablets and phones.
 For this reason, Anderson coaches are all equipped with wifi as well as outlets to keep devices charged.
-Sinclair said he’s sees a shift from more academic-type travel to a more social activities and transportation.
+Sinclair said he’s seeing a shift from more academic-type travel to a more social activities and basic transportation, especially college athletic events.

 Impressively, Sinclair has driven a motorcoach to Alaska four times for a total of 36,000 miles.
 Three of these trips were with his own touring company and once was for Anderson on what is known as their signature tour.
 The Alaska By Land tour began in the 1960s with OD himself as driver.
 This was even before some roads in The Last Frontier were paved.
 Anderson will again offer this tour in 2025.